GeorgeSakUOM/thesis_public/automatic_maec_ioc/sandbox/README.rst

 System Requirements
 -------------------
--The software of Virtual machine needs to be VirtualBox -The name of virtual machine that used from Cuckoo Sandbox must be cuckoo1
+- The software of Virtual machine needs to be VirtualBox
+- The name of virtual machine that used from Cuckoo Sandbox must be cuckoo1